allenai/common/README.md

 ### Discuss in Pull Request Code Reviews ###

-If you are unsure that something you've implemented belongs in `common`, ask for feedback when issuing your pull request.
+If you have implemented something in a repository other than `common` and that you think could be a candidate to be migrated into `common`, ask reviewers for feedback when issuing your pull request.

 ### Create a GitHub Issue ###